leopoldsprenger/website/content/host_your_website_with_github.md

 And there you have it.
 Your very own website. <br>Notice how it has your username and 'github' in the name.
 If you have a custom domain, you can input it in the same page settings under 'custom URL'.
 But that's going to cost you something.
+Anyway, you now have your own website to display content and show your friends.
+Enjoy!